trufflesuite/trufflesuite.com/src/docs/truffle/advanced/event-system.md

 function is optional.

-*NOTE: In this function you will have access to the Subscriber itself through the `this` keyword when you functions are described using the `function` syntax, i.e., `function(data){`, not `(data) => {`.
+*NOTE: In this function you will have access to the Subscriber itself through the `this` keyword when your functions are described using `function` syntax, i.e., `function(data){`, not `(data) => {`.
 This makes it easy to attach properties and helper methods to the Subscriber that will then be available in your handlers.*